NCols/Known-To-Medium/README.md

 Copy the generated 'Client ID' code in knownToMedium.py (client_id).
 Copy the generated 'Client Secret' code in knownToMedium.py (client_secret)

+By default, Medium creates post drafts.
+You still have to manually confirm publication.
+To directly publish the Medium post, use "-d public".

 You're ready to go!